-PIP - Personal Independence Payments
+Personal Independence Payments and Bedroom Tax

 You’ll need an assessment to work out the level of help you get.
 Your award will be regularly reassessed to make sure you’re getting the right support.